github/docs/content/account-and-profile/setting-up-and-managing-your-github-user-account/managing-user-account-settings/merging-multiple-user-accounts.md

 ---
-title: Merging multiple user accounts
+title: Merging multiple personal accounts
 intro: 'If you have separate accounts for work and personal use, you can merge the accounts.'
 redirect_from:
   - /articles/can-i-merge-two-accounts